TrangDataforlife/TrangDataforlife/README.md

 ## About me!
-I'm a final-year Management Information System (MIS), minor in E-commerce management student at Ho Chi Minh city of Banking university, waiting for graduation in August, 2026, and pursuing Customer Analytics in MarTech.
+I'm a final-year Management Information System (MIS), minor in E-commerce management student at Ho Chi Minh city of Banking university, waiting for graduation in August, 2026, and pursuing Analytics Engineer long-term career.

 **My projects** regarding:
 1. Data analysis in Customer shopping behaviour, Digital Ads, and HR with PostgreSQL, Python, PowerBI;